The Center for Latino Adolescent and Family Health (CLAFH)

 CLAFH's mission is to reduce health inequities and promote overall wellbeing among Latino adolescents and their families.
-CLAFH develops, evaluates, and disseminates family-based interventions and nurse-driven models of health care delivery designed to address the social determinants of health, reduce health disparities, and promote life opportunities.
+CLAFH develops, evaluates, and disseminates family-based interventions and nurse-driven models of health care delivery designed to address the social determinants of health, reduce health disparities, increase Latino engagement in health care, and promote life opportunities.

 Key Thematic Areas

 CLAFH advances its mission through community-engaged research in four key thematic areas:

 Meaningfully engaging the Latino community to identify, understand, and collaboratively address the underlying drivers of health and social inequities.